 Meet Maestro offers maximum flexibility and ease-of-use.
 Virtual meets can be set up with a neighboring team in your league, or with a team on the other side of the country!
 You can include as many teams as you’d like—which allows for more flexible scheduling, especially during a compressed season.
 If reserving empty lanes between swimmers is desired, the automatic assigned lanes features of Meet Maestro make that easy.
 Teams can even spread the virtual meet out over several days (or even during practice times) if needed.
 And different pool lengths between competing teams is supported with our course correction factor.

 Parents can track their swimmers’ progress with our mobile app, helping to create that “live meet” feel.
 The SwimTopia Mobile App will display the combined results for each event as soon as they become available.
-And Meet Maestro offers full integration with CTS Dolphin wireless timing system, providing fast results (and reducing the amount of paper).
+And Meet Maestro offers full integration with many timing systems as listed above, providing fast results (and reducing the amount of paper).

 Virtual Meets Webinar Video